mdl29/donkeycarLPH/README.md

 ***

-Before use our project you need to build your donkeycar.
+Before using our project you need to build your donkeycar.
 If you don't have a donkeycar, please follow this [tutorial](https://docs.donkeycar.com/guide/build_hardware/) made by donkeycar community

 ### **Tips :**